lxy1034945457/JE_Circle_Coin_Finance-TechnicalSupport/README.md

 "JE Circle-Coin Finance"The application is about an information exchange platform, a fan base

-Popular virtual currency information, news information, community interest exchange and discussion, waiting for you to join
+Popular virtual currency information, news information, community interest exchange and discussion

 Any comments or suggestions, please contact us: "JE Circle-Coin Finance" official email: chenguanhuazxc@icloud.com